zhanghangorg/ssh-auto-login-manage/README.md

         login1.gateway.net user3 password3
         login2.gateway.net
     ```
-3. Modify file `login.sh`, use your own default username and password for hostname that not set in hosts file:
+3. Modify file `/path/to/ssh-auto-login-manage/login.sh`, use your own default username and password for hostname that not set in hosts file:
  - user="admin"
  - password="admin123456"
 4. Run script `sshgo`, or you can alias `sshgo` command, add the line to the end of ~/.bash_profile and source it: